 Organize Ahead of Time

 Of course, all the good intentions in the world won’t help if you don’t do a little organizing first.
 Don’t get me wrong.
 No one will ever read my blog for organizational inspiration.
 That would be the height of hypocrisy.
 But, even I know that a little planning goes a long way when it comes to a peaceful holiday season.
 I mean, surely I’m not the only one to wake up and realize I’ve scheduled more than one event on the same day….at the same time.
 There’s an app for that, you know.
 It’s called a calendar.
-I’m trying to learn to use one effectively.
+I’m a big proponent of using a planner each and every day.
+I even have a dedicated Instagram page for all things planning.

 I doubt I’m also the only one to get all the way to Christmas telling my kids “We’ll do that tomorrow.”
 Crafts, cookies, calling Grandma….whatever it is.
 When I have the time, I don’t have the supplies.
 When I have the supplies, the time has past.